Rude (song): Music video

-The music video features the band singing the song in a garage while scenes show Nasri in a relationship with a woman played by model Ayla Parker.
+The music video was filmed in November 2013, directed by David Rousseau.
+It features the band singing the song in a garage while scenes show Nasri in a relationship with a woman played by model Ayla Parker.
 After this, Nasri asks her conservative father, played by actor Brian Knudson, for her hand in marriage, but the father refuses and won't explain why.
 The mother, played by actress Mary Kay McCartney, is somewhat softer.
 Eventually, Nasri secretly proposes to her and together with the rest of the band, try to convince the father, but he still refuses.
 Nasri marries her anyway and all party in the garage as Parker proclaims her love for Nasri and she abandons her overprotective father's house once and for all.
 The video was released on the band's YouTube account on December 5, 2013.
-As of January 2023, the video has over 2.3 billion views on YouTube, and is one of the top 70 most viewed videos on the site.
+As of December 2024, the video has over 2.5 billion views on YouTube, and is one of the top 70 most viewed videos on the site.